Grand Ethiopian Renaissance Dam: Background

 The dam was originally called "Project X".
 After its contract was announced, it was called the Millennium Dam.
 On 15 April 2011, the Council of Ministers renamed it Grand Ethiopian Renaissance Dam.
 Ethiopia has a potential for about 45 GW of hydropower.
 The dam is being funded by government bonds and private donations.
 It was slated for completion in July 2017.

-The potential impacts of the dam have been the source of severe regional international controversy.
+The potential impacts of the dam have been the source of international controversy.
 Egypt depends on the Nile for about 90% of its water.
-The Government of Egypt demanded that Ethiopia cease construction on the dam as a precondition to negotiations and has sought regional support for its position, and some political leaders have discussed methods to sabotage it.
-Egypt planned a diplomatic initiative to undermine support for the dam in the region as well as China, Italy and other countries supporting the project.
+The Government of Egypt demanded that Ethiopia cease construction on the dam as a precondition to negotiations, and some political leaders have discussed methods to sabotage it.
+Egypt planned a diplomatic initiative to undermine the dam's finance and construction provided by Norway and Italy.
 However, governments of other countries in the Nile Basin Initiative expressed support for the dam.
 This includes Sudan, the only other nation downstream of the Blue Nile, although Sudan's position towards the dam varied over time.
 In 2014, Sudan accused Egypt of inflaming the situation.

 Ethiopia denies that the dam will have a negative impact on downstream water flows and contends that the dam will, in fact, increase water flows to Egypt by reducing evaporation on Lake Nasser.
-Ethiopia has accused Egypt of being unreasonable; In October 2019, Egypt stated that talks with Sudan and Ethiopia over the operation of a $4 billion hydropower dam that Ethiopia is building on the Nile have reached a deadlock.
+Ethiopia has accused Egypt of being unreasonable.
+In October 2019, Egypt stated that talks with Sudan and Ethiopia over the operation of a $4 billion hydropower dam that Ethiopia is building on the Nile have reached a deadlock.
 Beginning in November 2019, U.S. Secretary of the Treasury Steven T. Mnuchin began facilitating negotiations among the three countries.